State of Kentucky Case Study (written by the National Governors Association)

 Apprenticeship programs offered by KCTCS are approved by the Office of Employer and Apprenticeship Services (OEAS) within Kentucky’s Education & Workforce Development Cabinet.
 OEAS, which was formerly housed in Kentucky’s Labor Cabinet, was transferred to the Education & Workforce Development Cabinet in 2018 upon a combination of executive and legislative action.

 Recent Programmatic Innovation and Structural Change in Kentucky’s Apprenticeship Landscape

 In July of 2018, former Governor Matt Bevin signed Executive Order 2018-56 to initiate the reorganization of Kentucky’s apprenticeship governance structures.
 The executive order cited analyses from agency leaders that the reorganization would make apprenticeship operations more efficient and allow for a more prolific expansion of apprenticeship programs in the Commonwealth.
 Executive Order 2018-056 was followed by legislation that was signed into law in March of 2019.
-Along with solidifying the reorganization, House Bill 246 decodified Kentucky’s Apprenticeship Council.
+Along with solidifying the reorganization, opens in a new windowHouse Bill 246opens PDF file decodified Kentucky’s Apprenticeship Council.
 The statute gives the governor the authority to appoint all six members to the Council, which advises the Commissioner of the Department of Workforce Investment on all matters of apprenticeship policy.
 Per the statute and governing regulations, membership of the Council must include:

 - 2 members that represent apprentices or employees;